 Number one on that list would be to use a non-ionic sticking spray.
 In English, a non-ionic sticking spray is basically something that prevents your foliar spray from beading up on the leaves and rolling off.
 It breaks the surface tension of the spray and lets it completely cover a leaf’s surface, leading to better nutrient uptake.

 When applying your foliar solution, make sure to use as fine a mist as possible along with your sticking agent so you get complete leaf coverage.
-Use a pressurized plant mister to get the job done.
+Use a pressurized plant mister or a backpack sprayer to get the job done.

 Here are simple steps for applying foliar fertilizer to your plants:

 - Apply in early morning or early evening (do not apply in times of high heat and light)

 - Mix your non-ionic surfactant (sticking spray) with your foliar fertilizer

 - Apply to your plants leaves in a fine mist until the solution begins to run off of the leaves

 - Check to see if leaf surface is completely covered